Competition law theory: Legal theory

-Policy developments
+Policy and political theory

 Anti-cartel enforcement is a key focus of competition law enforcement policy.
 In the United States the Antitrust Criminal Penalty Enhancement and Reform Act 2004 raised the maximum imprisonment term for price fixing from three to ten years, and the maximum fine from $10 million to $100 million.
 In 2007 British Airways and Korean Air pleaded guilty to fixing cargo and passenger flight prices.

 These actions complement the private enforcement which has always been an important feature of United States antitrust law.
 The United States Supreme Court summarised why Congress allows punitive damages in Hawaii v.
 Standard Oil.

 "Every violation of the antitrust laws is a blow to the free-enterprise system envisaged by Congress.
 This system depends on strong competition for its health and vigor, and strong competition depends, in turn, on compliance with antitrust legislation.
 In enacting these laws, Congress had many means at its disposal to penalize violators.
 It could have, for example, required violators to compensate federal, state, and local governments for the estimated damage to their respective economies caused by the violations.
 But, this remedy was not selected.
 Instead, Congress chose to permit all persons to sue to recover three times their actual damages every time they were injured in their business or property by an antitrust violation."

 In the EU, the Modernisation Regulation 1/2003 means that the European Commission is no longer the only body capable of public enforcement of European Community competition law.
 This was done in order to facilitate quicker resolution of competition-related inquiries.
 In 2005 the Commission issued a Green Paper on Damages actions for the breach of the EC antitrust rules, which suggested ways of making private damages claims against cartels easier.

+Competition has been shown to be a significant predictor of productivity growth within nation states.